Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 • If you are unsure about the architecture, it is displayed under Function runtime settings.

-• If that function was already using coralogix-lambda-extension, we suggest removing it: Layers > Edit > Select the Lambda layer > Remove
+• If that function was already using coralogix-lambda-extension, we recommend removing it: Layers > Edit > Select the Lambda layer > Remove

 Installation: Container Image Lambda